exyte/ReadabilityKit/README.md

 # !Project is now archived!
-No further maintanance will be performed
+No further maintenance will be performed

 ## Features